Making your content accessible

 The most accessible format for information delivered on the internet is HTML.
 That is a webpage or a Canvas page.

 Search engines can find text on a HTML webpage and target your content.

 A HTML webpage is responsive and will change its layout according to the device that the user is using.

 Users can customise their browsers to meet their personal needs.
 For example, they can make their font size larger.
 A HTML webpage will respond and accommodate the browser settings.

 To provide accessible text and content for a webpage, please make yourself familiar with the Web content style guide.

 A document is sometimes called an attachment and is something that the user will download from your page to view and use.
 A download document is often a Microsoft document or a PDF.

-Do not use a document as a short-cut to get information on to the intranet.
+use a document as a short-cut to get information on to the intranet.

 - the content within a document cannot be found by the website search engine